 Suddenly, I said, “Autumn, I am curious.
-I know you have a small circle of friends that you spend a great deal of time with.
+I know you have a small circle of friends with whom you spend a great deal of time.
 Why didn’t you ask one of them for advice?”

 Autumn said something that I will never forget.
 She said, “Jane, we all are introverts, but you do things to the extreme.
 You write the most, read the most, and seem to have an uncanny way of looking at life from a practical sense.
 Because you are our go-to person, we don’t think we can measure up to your tenacity.”

 And the coup de grâce was when she said jokingly, “It’s lonely at the top.”

 We said our goodbyes as I sat there for hours thinking about her final comment, “It’s lonely at the top.”

 Although a cliché, that statement has shaped everything in my life.
 I had been an over-achiever since early childhood.
 I never needed to be awakened for school nor told to do my homework.
 Often, I would register for afterschool activities where my parents only had to sign the permission slips.

 Once I developed a regimen for completing tasks, I lived by that process.

 This ritual had become my life, and I was always happy about my results.

 And yes, it has cost me.
 It made others feel inept and substandard because they seemed to lack the focus to achieve anything significant.

 As a result, I embrace this reality.
 I may even be called an intellectual elitist.
 I tend to judge people by their smarts and ability to get things done.